 Should the death occur at a hospital or care home, the medical staff should handle all necessary legal steps.
-You simply need to inform the staff that Salerno’s Rosedale or Galewood Chapels is handling the arrangements.
+You simply need to inform the staff that Salerno’s Rosedale Chapel is handling the arrangements.
 You will generally have to complete any legal release paperwork at that facility.

-If the death occurs out of state, you should call Salerno’s Rosedale Chapel at (630) 889-1700 or Salerno’s Galewood Chapel at (773) 889-1700.
+If the death occurs out of state, you should call Salerno’s Rosedale Chapel at (630) 889-1700.
 We can then coordinate the transfer with a local funeral director at the place of death.
 Because we are members of several national organizations, we can often save families time and money by making all necessary arrangements.